OpenClassrooms-Student-Center/alumnis/content/students/alex78.md

 # Example: https://openclassrooms.com/membres/celinemartinet
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: ratus
+title: Alex78

 # First name or full name
-name: Ratus
+name: Alexandre
-date: 2016-10-28 17:20
+date: 2018-09-20 10:00

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Me faire plaisir au jour le jour dans mon métier
-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: Je suis curieux, avide d'apprendre, optimiste... c'est déjà beaucoup, non?

 # don't touch that
 template: students